Place de la Concorde: French Revolution

-Beginning in 1789, the Place was a central stage for the events of the French Revolution.
-On 13 July 1789, a mob came to the Hotel de la Marine and seized a store of weapons, including two old cannon, gifts from the King of Siam, which fired the first shots during the storming of the Bastille on 14 July 1789.
+Beginning in 1789, the square was a central stage for the events of the French Revolution.
+On 13 July 1789, a mob came to the Hôtel de la Marine and seized a store of weapons, including two old cannons, gifts from the King of Siam, which fired the first shots during the storming of the Bastille on 14 July 1789.
 On 11 August 1792, the statue of Louis XV was pulled down and taken to a foundry, where it was melted down.
-A few months later, a new statue, "Liberty", by the sculptor François-Frédéric Lemot, took its place; it was figure wearing a red liberty cap and holding a lance.
-The Place Louis XV became Place de la Revolution.
+A few months later, a new statue, "Liberty", by the sculptor François-Frédéric Lemot, took its place; it was a figure wearing a red liberty cap and holding a lance.
+The Place Louis XV ("Louis XV Square") became the Place de la Revolution ("Revolution Square").